Zero-shot CT Super-Resolution using Diffusion-based 2D Projection Priors and Signed 3D Gaussians: Abstract

 \section{Abstract}

-Computed tomography (CT) is widely used in clinical diagnosis, but acquiring high-resolution (HR) CT is limited by radiation exposure risks.
-Deep learning-based super-resolution (SR) methods have been studied to reconstruct HR from low-resolution (LR) inputs.
-While supervised SR approaches have shown promising results, they require large-scale paired LR-HR volume datasets that are often unavailable.
-In contrast, zero-shot methods alleviate the need for paired data by using only a single LR input, but typically struggle to recover fine anatomical details due to limited internal information.
-To overcome these, we propose a novel zero-shot 3D CT SR framework that leverages upsampled 2D X-ray projection priors generated by a diffusion model.
-Exploiting the abundance of HR 2D X-ray data, we train a diffusion model on large-scale 2D X-ray projection and introduce a per-projection adaptive sampling strategy.
-It selects the generative process for each projection, thus providing HR projections as strong external priors for 3D CT reconstruction.
-These projections serve as inputs to 3D Gaussian splatting for reconstructing a 3D CT volume.
-Furthermore, we propose negative alpha blending (NAB-GS) that allows negative values in Gaussian density representation.
-NAB-GS enables residual learning between LR and diffusion-based projections, thereby enhancing high-frequency structure reconstruction.
-Experiments on two datasets show that our method achieves superior quantitative and qualitative results for 3D CT SR.
+Computed tomography (CT) is important in clinical diagnosis, but acquiring high-resolution (HR) CT is constrained by radiation exposure risks.
+While deep learning-based super-resolution (SR) methods have shown promise for reconstructing HR CT from low-resolution (LR) inputs, supervised approaches require paired datasets that are often unavailable.
+Zero-shot methods address this limitation by operating on single LR inputs; however, they frequently fail to recover fine structural details due to limited LR information within individual volumes.
+To overcome these limitations, we propose a novel zero-shot 3D CT SR framework that integrates diffusion-based upsampled 2D projection priors into the 3D reconstruction process.
+Specifically, our framework consists of two stages: (1) LR CT projection SR, training a diffusion model on abundant X-ray data to upsample LR projections, thereby enhancing the scarce information inherent in the LR inputs.
+(2) 3D CT volume reconstruction, using 3D Gaussian splatting with our novel Negative Alpha Blending (NAB-GS), which models positive and negative Gaussian densities to learn signed residuals between diffusion-generated HR and upsampled LR projections.
+Our framework demonstrates superior quantitative and qualitative performance on two public datasets, and expert evaluations present the framework's clinical potential at 4$\times$. \href{https://github.com/hvcl/3DCT_SR_DDNM_NAB-GS}{Github-code}.